omr-turbo/gc-arrays-tutorial/worksheet.md

 32                | 5             | 128

 Today, our arrays are aligned to 16 bytes, which gives us a compression shift of 4, and a maximum heap address of 64 gib.
 Note that "maximum address" is not the same as "heap size"!
 The entirety of the heap must be located beneath the maximum address limit.

-1. In `RefArray`, make the data an array of `std::uint32_t`
+1. In `RefArray`, make the `RefSlot` type alias `OMR::GC::CompressedRef`
-2. Add the constant COMPRESSED_REF_SHIFT = 4 in `Arrays.hpp`
+2. Add the constant COMPRESSED_REF_SHIFT = 4 to the top of `Arrays.hpp`
-3. Have the slot handle helper (`Splash::at`) create an `OMR::GC::CompressedRefSlotHandle`, with shift 4.
+3. Have the slot handle maker (`Splash::at`) create an `OMR::GC::CompressedRefSlotHandle`, with shift 4.
 4. Make the object scanner create compressed ref slot-handles.
-5. Set the maximum heap address on startup
+5. Set the maximum heap address on startup--unfortunately, not yet possible with OMR.